 Ads abound for “debt management”, “debt consolidation“, “credit counseling“, all playing into the stress that the financially over- committed live with.

 Over and over, people say they want desperately to pay back their debts, if they could get reasonable terms.
 One on one, their creditors refuse.
+Or propose terms that are not feasible.

 Debt repayment, without the need to negotiate with your creditors or pay another entity, is available in Chapter 13.